Tour Art Competition 2017

 Artists are invited to submit paintings, drawings, original prints, mixed media, photography and digital pieces for the competition (no video or sculpture).
 Pieces must work on two levels: as printed artwork on the programme front cover and as an exhibition piece.

-The winning artist will be announced on 16 August 2017.
+The winning artist will be announced in October.